Seventh-day Adventist Kinship International: Regional services

 In order to communicate with and serve its diverse membership, Kinship is organized by regions, with nine United States regions and eight overseas regions: Australia-New Zealand, Brazil, Canada, Central-South America, Europe, Germany, The Philippines, and the British Isles.
 Regional coordinators communicate with members, sometimes by newsletter, and often sponsor meetings for social, recreational, educational and worship purposes.
 The frequency and type of activities depend largely on the number and proximity of members living within each region.

 Special interest group services

 Seventh-day Adventist Kinship International has groups within Kinship called Family and Friends of Kinship, KinWomen, KinYouth.

-How to contact or join SDA Kinship

-SDA Kinship welcomes not only the LGBTQIA+ rainbow current/former SDAs, but also the families who are learning to navigate their loved one's journey, and also the supportive allies scattered around the world in all levels of the church.
-To find out more about SDA Kinship, visit the website at: www.sdakinship.org.
-To become a part of the community and movement, go to the website and click on the "join now" button.

 Actions taken to inform and sensitize the Adventist Church

 Information packets

 Kinship has mailed thousands of information packets to Adventist pastors, teachers and counselors and to every Adventist academy and college in North America.
 Information about HIV/AIDS has also been sent to every Adventist church in the United States.